blaenk/blaenk.github.io/provider/notes/rust.markdown

 ## Failure

 Exceptions can be raised in Rust using the `fail!()` macro.
 Exceptions are unrecoverable within a single task.
-When an exception is raised, the task unwinds its stack --- running destructors and freeing memory along the way --- then exits.
+When an exception is raised, the task unwinds its stack, running destructors and freeing memory along the way, then exits.

 However, tasks may notify each other of failure.
 The `try` function is similar to `spawn` but blocks until the child is finish, yielding a return value of `Result<T, ()>` [^either] which has two variants: `Ok(T)` and `Err`.
 This `Result` can then be pattern-matched to determine the outcome of the task, with `Err` representing termination with an error. **Note** currently, it's not possible to retrieve a useful error value from the `Err` variant, since `try` always returns `()`: